mritunjaysharma394/LMRC-Boards/README.md

 # LMRC-Boards
-A Notice Board in development for Lucknow Metro Railway Corporation
+A Notice Board in development for Lucknow Metro Railway Corporation.
+Developed for uploading and deleting documents.

 ## Running the Project Locally